 Government grant Performance obligation Activity Based Funding (ABF) paid as Weighted Inlier Equivalent Separation (WIES) casemix.
-Cohuna District Hospital is eligible for WIES funding in relation to Department of Veterans Affairs, Renal Dialysis and Transport Accident Commission patients.
-The performance obligations for ABF are the hospital (defined as 'casemix') in accordance the Department of Health in the annual Stat Revenue is recognised at a point in time, wh accordance with the WIES activity when an ecompleted.
-WIES activity is a cost weight that is adjusted represents a relative measure of resource us related group. e with the levels of activity agreed to, with ement of Priorities. ich is when a patient is discharged, in episode of care for an admitted patient is Commonwealth Residential Aged Care Grants Funding is provided for the provision of care Cohuna District Hospital.
-The performance obligations include provision care from nursing staff and personal care were Revenue is recognised at the point in time we residential aged care facility. on of residential accommodation and orkers.
+Cohuna District Hospital is eligible for WIES funding in relation to The performance obligations for ABF are the number and mix of patients admitted to hospital (defined as 'casemix') in accordance with the levels of activity agreed to, with the Department of Health in the annual Statement of Priorities.
+Department of Veterans Affairs, Renal Revenue is recognised at a point in time, which is when a patient is discharged.
+Dialysis and Transport Accident Commission patients.
+WIES activity is a cost weight that is adjusted for time spent in hospital, and represents a relative measure of resource use for each episode of care in a diagnosis related group (DRG).
+WIES was superseded by NWAU from 1 July 2021, for acute, sub-acute and state-wide (which includes specified grants, state-wide services and teaching and training.
+Services not transitioning at this time include mental health and small rural services.
+Commonwealth Residential Aged Care Grants Funding is provided for the provision of care for aged care residents within facilities at Cohuna District Hospital.
+The performance obligations include provision of residential accommodation and care from nursing staff and personal care workers.
+Revenue is recognised at the point in time when the service is provided within the residential aged care facility.